 Oracle SOA Suite 12c – BPEL: tuning a domain and improving the performancePublished on: Author: Eduardo Barra Cordeiro Category: Oracle

-Last years I had a chance to work with Oracle SOA Suite 12c product and I invest a lot of my time in BPEL product.
-I was involved in I don’t know how much incidents and troubleshooting during operation support.
-In this post I want to summarize some tips based on my experience to have your environment constantly with a good performance.
-Most of them are related with DB cleanup.
+Last year, I had the chance to work with the Oracle SOA Suite 12c product.
+I invested a lot of time in the BPEL product, and was involved in I don’t know how many incidents and troubleshooting during operation support.
+In this post, I want to share some tips based on my experience.
+So your environment will also constantly perform well.
+Most of the tips are related to DB cleanup.

-In my scenario I used to have big databases (over 500gb) and with 8 weeks data retention.
+In my case, I had big databases (over 500GB) with 8 weeks of data retention.
 Purge process was setup with row_movement strategy because the instances used to be long running.

 1. Work with a good Oracle DBA close to you

-BPEL is a product that use a lot of dehydration to keep the process state always updated.
+BPEL is a product that uses a lot of dehydration to always keep the process state updated.
 Even if you can reduce the in audit trail, it will be always there.
-For that reason it is important keep your queries been executed under 0.01 second.
-You, as Fusion Middleware/WebLogic administrator, don’t have responsibility over BPEL database.
-Right?
-No. You have.
-But often you don’t have the permission even the skills to maintain the product database.
+For this reason, it’s important to keep executing your queries under 0.01 second.
+You, as a Fusion Middleware/WebLogic administrator, don’t have responsibility for the BPEL database, right?
+Wrong.
+You have.
+Though often you do not have the permission or even the skills to maintain the product database.

-If you have a chance, work close with a good DBA and help him to learn about the product.
-I had a chance to work with two great DBA’s in my life and during more than one year we had zero incidents (in 18.104.22.168 product version, in 2015).
-In 12c I don’t had the same luck, part because the product stabilization, part because bad luck in some incidents related with infrastructure (storage and network outages).
-But we are able to anticipate lot of problems and business impact due the team work knowledge – DBA & SOA Operation.
+If you have the chance, work closely with a good DBA and help them learn more about the product.
+I had a chance to work with two great DBAs, and for more than a year we had zero incidents (in 18.104.22.168 product version, in 2015).
+In 12c, I didn’t have the same luck.
+Partly because of the product stabilization, and partly because of bad luck in incidents related to infrastructure (storage and network outages).
+Luckily, we were able to anticipate lot of problems and business impact due to the team’s work and knowledge – DBA & SOA Operation.

-2. In DB storage prefer SSD’s than hard disks.
-Keep everything under monitoring
+2. In DB storage prefer SSDs over hard disks; keep monitoring everything

-During the project to move from 11g to 12c version I am able to choose between hard disks and SSD’s for DB storage.
-I choose the second option.
+During the move from 11g to 12c, I had to choose between hard disks and SSDs for DB storage.
+I chose the second option.
 It helps to keep the performance stable under 0.02 seconds per transaction.
-The database in that situation was 2.5tb big, with weekly purge and 10 partitions retention.
-Calculate the ROI in your case, since SSD usually will be more expensive.
+The database in that particular situation was 2.5tb big, with weekly purge and 10 partitions retention.
+You should calculate the ROI in your case, since SSDs are usually more expensive.
 Calculate the loss per hour when your environment is down and use this information to justify the investment – or not.

 3. Improve product queries and indexes.
 Execute periodic maintenance

-The DBA’s have good tools to monitor and evaluate the performance of product queries.
-Each scenario is different and the query usage will depend on your case.
-For instance: there is a huge difference if you have only synchronous instances or if you use long-running approach; also, if you have events or not.
-Even in Fusion Middleware EM you can see poor performance and be impacted by slow queries.
+The DBAs have good tools to monitor and evaluate the performance of product queries.
+Each scenario is different and the query usage depends on your case.
+For instance: there is a huge difference if you only have synchronous instances or if you use a long-running approach.
+Also, if you have events or not.
+Even in Fusion Middleware EM you can see poor performance, and be impacted by slow queries.
 Ask the DBA to analyze the queries performance and check if Oracle DB suggest a new index or another profile.

-Also, if you run purge frequently will be important re-build your indexes.
-Otherwise you will see your environment become slow after some time and it is not only because the database size.
-A good practice is run periodic maintenance in DB level each quarter or semester, depending on you case.
+Also, if you run purge frequently, it’s important to re-build your indexes.
+Otherwise you will see your environment become slower after awhile and that’s not just because of the database size.
+It’s good practice to run periodic maintenance in DB level each quarter or semester, depending on your case.
 In Oracle 12c you can run it online – without downtime.

 4. Purge your data in non-business hours, even in non-production environments

 Oracle provides a set of scripts to purge (delete) your old data.
 Check it out in the official documentation.
-Those scripts are not the same of auto-purge feature, started in 12c version.
-The scripts will delete whole partitions and not only terminated instances.
-This task will be quite fast if you have only synchronous instances and will be longer if you need to use the row-movement approach in case your project uses long-running instances.
-Choose non-business hours to execute this activity.
-In very huge databases, with row-movement, it can be more than 50h long.
+Those scripts are not the same as the auto-purge feature started in 12c version.
+The scripts will delete whole partitions, not only terminated instances.
+This task is quite fast if you only have synchronous instances, and longer if you need to use the row-movement approach (in case your project uses long-running instances).
+Execute this activity during non-business hours.
+Because in very huge databases, with row-movement, it can be more than 50 hours long.

-Regarding the time to retain your data, it will depend on the business requirements.
-If it is an information that business can’t provide to you, choose at least 3 months of data (12 weeks).
+Regarding the time to retain your data, it depends on the business requirements.
+If it’s information the business can’t provide, choose at least 3 months of data (12 weeks).
 In case your DB grows too much and too fast, 2 weeks or 1 month can be enough.

 5. Avoid auto-purge feature in business hours

-As already described, the auto-purge feature, started with 12c version, will delete only terminated instances – not partitions.
-It is a good option for non-production environments, where you can run daily in non-business hours.
-I don’t recommend in production without good performance tests.
-It can create contention in DB level due the deletion strategy.
-Since each case is different, test and check your results to them take a final decision.
-If you need support to setup it, take a look in this post.
+As described before, the auto-purge feature started in the 12c version will delete only terminated instances – not partitions.
+It’s a good option for non-production environments, which you can run daily in non-business hours.
+I don’t recommend this in production without good performance tests.
+It can create contention in DB level due to the deletion strategy.
+Since each case is different, test and check your results, then make a final decision.
+If you need support to set it up, take a look at this post.

 6. Keep the domain clean.
 Undeploy old composites version

-In both non-prod and production environments you need to have some kind composites governance.
-I would like to say that each new composite version deployed should define that the old one could be undeployed but it is not true in most of the cases.
-Because that you need to discuss with business and development teams what is the strategy to keep your domain clean.
-Usually I saw teams defining as general rule keep the default version plus one old.
+In both non-prod and production environments you need to have some kind of composites governance.
+I would’ve liked to say that each new, deployed composite version means that the old one can be undeployed but in most cases, that isn’t true.
+You will need to discuss with your business and development teams what strategy you want to use to keep your domain clean.
+Usually, teams keep the default version and an older version.

-In case you have doubts if the composite are ready to be undeployed you can run the below query to confirm if you have instances running/terminated for a specific composite.
+In case you’re having doubts about whether or not the composite is ready to be undeployed, you can run the query below to confirm if you have instances running/terminated for a specific composite.
 It will show a count for a specific composite.
-Customize it as need.
+Customize when needed.